Last Updated: Dec 2018

 Visiting Sian Ka’an from Muyil on Your Own

 Given the logistics of attempting a Punta Allen trip on your own and the added costs associated with taking an excursion to this coastal side of Sian Ka’an, you may instead decide to explore the more inland, Muyil side of Sian Ka’an.
-This is doable in a half-day and can be done on your own.
-The remainder of this post provides complete directions and instructions on how you can take this half-day trip on you own.
+(Or do both!)
+Visiting Sian Ka’an via Muyil is doable in a half-day and on your own.
+The remainder of this post provides complete directions and instructions specifically on how to visit the Muyil section of Sian Ka’an on your own.

 Simply take Highway 307 south to the ruins of Muyil, which you’ll be able to easily recognize and will be on the left side of the road, just before km 205.
-It’s roughly a 15-20 minute drive south of Tulum town (22.5 km).
+It’s roughly a 20-minute drive south of Tulum town (22.5 km).
+There are signs for Muyil and there’s a proper parking lot.
+You can’t miss it.

 If you don’t have a car: Instructions on how to take the bus from Tulum to Muyil:

-The buses come frequently, about every 30-60 minutes, so you can go at virtually anytime and there is no need to reserve a ticket in advance.
+The buses come frequently, about every 30-60 minutes, so you can go to Muyil by bus at virtually anytime and there is no need to reserve a ticket in advance.
 There are usually many seats available.
 Simply head to the main ADO bus station in Tulum (on Avenida Tulum between Alfa and Jupiter).
 Buy a ticket from the ticket counter (not on the bus) and ask for a ticket to Muyil.
-The cost for the one-way ticket from Tulum to Muyil is $24 pesos.
+The cost for the one-way ticket from Tulum to Muyil is $28 pesos.

 Important note: The destination listed on your ticket will NOT read Muyil, but do not fret that the ticket agent misunderstood you.
 Your ticket will instead list the destination as Chunyaxché, which is an alternate name for Muyil.

 But if not, just be sure to get off at the Muyil bus stop, which looks like this (below).
 If you get off here, you’ll simply have to walk a few minutes to get to the ruins.
 But don’t worry.
-It’s only about a two-minute walk.
+It’s literally about two minutes to walk from this bus stop back to the Muyil entrance and parking lot.

 Once at Muyil, You Have Two Options: